Randomized resolvent analysis: Approach

 \subsection{Randomized resolvent analysis}

-With the assumption that a flow can be analyzed with the rank-1 approximation, we consider a low-rank representation of the resolvent operator $\mathsfbi{A}$.
-That is, instead of directly performing SVD for $\mathsfbi{A}$ and obtaining the leading-mode representation, we seek a low-rank representation of $\mathsfbi{A}$ and perform the SVD on the low-rank version of $\mathsfbi{A}$.
+For a flow that have dominant structures, we consider a low-rank representation of the resolvent operator $\bm{A}$.
+That is, instead of directly performing SVD of $\bm{A}$ and obtaining the leading-mode representation, we seek a low-rank representation of $\bm{A}$ and perform the SVD of the low-rank version of $\bm{A}$.
 We can consider finding an appropriate low-dimensional basis to project the large resolvent operator on a suitable subspace to derive the low-rank resolvent approximation.

 The action of a full matrix on a vector should reveal some insights on which components are modified in the dominant directions.
-In the case of flow that can be described with the rank-1 approximation, there will be a low number of dominant directions.
+In the case of flow that can be described with the rank-1 approximation, there should be a low number of dominant directions.
 This very point can be taken advantage of through what is known as {\it sketching} in numerical linear algebra.
-Sketching refers to a procedure in which a tall and skinny test matrix $\bs{\Omega} \in \mathbb{R}^{m \times k}$ (or $\mathbb{C}^{m \times k}$), where $k \ll m$, is passed through $\mathsfbi{A}$
+Sketching refers to a procedure in which a tall and skinny test matrix $\bs{\Omega} \in \mathbb{R}^{m \times k}$ (or $\mathbb{C}^{m \times k}$), where $k \ll m$, is passed through $\bm{A}$

-Here, matrix $\mathsfbi{Y} \in \mathbb{C}^{m \times k}$ is called the {\it sketch} of matrix $\mathsfbi{A}$ \citep{Woolfe:ACHA08, Halko:SIAMReview11, Tropp:SIAMMAA17}.
-The test matrix $\bs{\Omega}$ used in this work is a random matrix with standard normal Gaussian distribution \citep{Martinsson:ACHA2011}.
-As the sketch $\boldsymbol{\Omega}$ holds the dominant influence of $\mathsfbi{A}$, we can consider orthonormalizing $\mathsfbi{Y}$ using a QR decomposition to form the orthonormal basis with $\mathsfbi{Q} \in \mathbb{C}^{m \times k}$ upon which we can project the full matrix $\mathsfbi{A}$ to derive its low-rank approximation.
-In this way, it is possible to approximate $\mathsfbi{A}$ for a rank $k \ll m$ as long as this approximation preserves the features of the leading modes.
-We also mention that the test matrix can be chosen to be the Radamacher distribution and even be sparse by allowing for the control of cost, stability and reliability in the operations \citep{Tropp:SIAMMAA17}.
+Here, matrix $\bm{Y} \in \mathbb{C}^{m \times k}$ is called the {\it sketch} of the input matrix $\bm{A}$ \citep{Woolfe:ACHA08, Halko:SIAMReview11, Tropp:SIAMMAA17}.
+The test matrix $\bs{\Omega}$ can be constructed using random values with Gaussian distribution \citep{Martinsson:ACHA2011} and be weighted by any input matrix insight, as will be discussed in section \ref{sec:physicsomega} for a physics-inspired random test matrix.
+As the sketch holds the dominant influence of $\bm{A}$, we can consider orthonormalizing $\bm{Y}$ using a QR decomposition to form the orthonormal basis with $\bm{Q} \in \mathbb{C}^{m \times k}$ upon which we can project the full matrix $\bm{A}$ to derive its low-rank approximation.
+In this way, it is possible to approximate $\bm{A}$ for a rank $k \ll m$ as long as this approximation preserves the features of the leading modes.